 - Quality outcomes are now the goal of all care

 Now more than ever, if safe, quality outcomes are to be achieved, it is important that you take a leadership role in providing outcome focused high-value care.
 This can be done by addressing emerging gaps in your knowledge through up-to-date information.

 This program provides you with current knowledge relating to a range of professional and clinical practice topics that will improve how you provide holistic nursing care.

 Your learning outcomes:

-Norah is a highly qualified Advanced Continence Nurse Specialist and Clinical Governance expert in private practice in SA.
-She has ...
+Norah Bostock is a highly qualified nurse who works as a consultant in private practice in South Australia.
+Norah's qualifications ...
 Read More

-Tony Potts is the Care Coordination Facilitator at Mount Gambier Community Health Services. ...
+Tony Potts is the care coordination facilitator at South East Community Health Services.
+He has held this role as the ...
 Read More

 Lyn Rabbetts commenced working with University of South Australia, Mount Gambier campus, lecturing with the nursing team in 2011.
 Her ...
 Read More

 Barbara completed her diabetes education certificate with Mayfield Education Centre in 2002 and was inspired to become a nurse practitioner ...
 Read More

 Sarah Boyd is a lecturer for clinical and interprofessional practice at the College of Medicine and Public Health at Mount ...
 Read More